jansemmelink/goweb1/DEVELOPMENT.md

 - make user id accessible to functions, e.g. national id to call backend
 - template resolve inside action function args and set...

+- indicate unused JSON attributes when parsing the app file to avoid surprises and things not being applied

+- let session expire and inform user and implement user register/login/auth, but still allow display of some pages without auth and indicate when auth is needed

 - imply and show back option on all menus but give option to disable it
+- all session data must be stacked between item nav so that back will drop some values and restore old values
 - pass named params to user functions - not directly retrieve session data
     - so function can iterated over lists etc...